 This barely scratches at the surface of the film’s plot, which is a ridiculously convoluted affair involving a half-dozen characters’ competing, shifting goals.
 However, Hodson and director Cathy Yan (Dead Pigs) do a solid job of wrangling it into a comprehensible story, although they’re unfortunately often obliged to neglect characterization in favor of all the breathless to and fro.
 Admittedly, the narrative is structurally shaggy, filled as it is with interludes, digressions, and flashbacks.
 However, there’s a perfectly reasonable in-universe rationale for such scattered storytelling: The narrator is a cheeky criminal chatterbox afflicted by a panoply of unspecified mental and neurological disorders.
 Harley is a lot, as they say, and the experience of watching Birds of Prey (especially its first half) is akin to listening to your coked-up Sagittarius friend tell a rambling anecdote.
 She gets there eventually, but it requires a lot of backtracking.

 Harley’s quest to carve out a place for herself in a post-Joker world is echoed in the tribulations of several other key female characters.
 Gotham PD detective Renee Montoya (Rosie Perez) has spent several decades being passed over by male peers, including those who took credit for cases that she closed.
 When Harley lights the literal fuse that upends Gotham’s underworld, the cynical, hard-drinking Montoya is contending with departmental skepticism about the case she’s been building against Roman, not to mention a recent spate of gruesome mob murders.
 The latter, it turns out, are being perpetrated by a crossbow-wielding, motorcycle-riding assassin known as the Huntress (Mary Elizabeth Winstead), who’s been training in secret for a decade-plus and is now skewering her way through her personal shitlist.
 (Composer Daniel Pemberton even gives her character a Kill Bill-esque musical motif.)
 Meanwhile, when Roman learns that his captive nightclub chanteuse Dinah Lance aka Black Canary (Jurnee Smollett-Bell) is also a formidable martial artist, he makes her his personal driver.
-It’s admittedly a promotion, but in practice it mostly involves Canary doing the crime lord’s dirty work alongside his smirking, psychotic enforcer Victor Zsasz (Chris Messina).
+It’s admittedly a promotion for Canary, but in practice it mostly involves her doing the crime lord’s dirty work alongside his smirking, psychotic enforcer Victor Zsasz (Chris Messina).

 Yan and her cast get some low-key comedic mileage out of the way that each principal seems like a refugee from a different film genre – Montoya a cop drama, Huntress a revenge picture, and Black Canary a noir thriller.
 Pinballing through these intersecting subplots like a candy-colored Bugs Bunny is, of course, Harley, who eventually collides with the three women and Cassandra as she tries to wriggle out of Roman’s homicidal grasp.
 Again: It’s a lot of plot, and although depth takes a back seat to the sheer amount of stuff that’s happening, Yan keeps all the balls in the air capably enough, infusing the film with a winning riot-grrrl momentum.